tsoding/tula/README.md

 This specifically makes the program halt at `5` because it does not have a case for it.

+Additional Magical Sets include:
+- Real - Set of Real Numbers (corresponds to f32 in Rust)

 ## Eval Expressions (EEs)

 Once you've got two Integers the most logical thing to do would be to sum them up: